There are more comprehensive notes in the Members’ Handbook.

 Your responsibility is to make sure that everyone enjoys themselves in a safe manner.
 This implies that you have a social role as well as being the guide.

-You also need to collect and distribute the petrol money.
+You also need to collect and distribute the travel cost money.
 Lunchtime is a good time to do this.
-The petrol charge is calculated by doubling the fuel cost and dividing it by the number of people in the vehicle including the driver.
-This is often done separately for each car, but it is fairer to total the amount for all the vehicles and divide by the total number of people.
+The travelling cost is calculated at 30c per kilometre per vehicle and dividing the total by the number of people in the vehicles including the driver.
+Google Maps should be used to give the distance between start and finish.
+Calculate this distance in advance of the trip.

 After the activity